About: Trametinib (Mekinist®)

 - Bleeding: These medications may increase the risk of bleeding.
 If you experience headaches, dizziness, cough up blood or blood clots, vomit blood or have red or black tar like looking stools, contact your care team immediately.

 - GI Bleed & Tear: This medication can cause bleeding or a tear in the intestinal wall.
 Signs of these problems include: unexpected bleeding, blood in the stool or black stools, coughing up blood, vomiting blood, vomit that looks like coffee grounds, fever, severe pain in the abdomen or new abdominal swelling.
 If you experience any of these, contact your oncology care team immediately or go to the emergency room.

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 4 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication or for 4 months after your last dose.

 Birth control using hormones (such as birth control pills, injections, or patches) may not work as well while you are taking dabrafenib.
 You should use another effective method of birth control while taking this medication.